1924 : TOURS & VISITS

 Madras ( now Chennai ) is on the southern-east coast of India.

-Here, Baba made preparations to visit Porto Novo ( Parangipettai ) on India's south-east coast, south of Madras, which had devastating floods recently causing damage to lives and property.
+Here, Baba made preparations to visit Porto Novo ( Parangipettai ) on India's south-east coast, south of Madras, which recently had devastating floods, causing damage to lives and property.
 They left the following night 4th Aug. for the Madras Beach station of the S.I.
 Railway.

-Upon arrival, there were vast crowds clambering to to travel and after many attempts to purchase tickets, there were none available, so they returned to the rest house.
+Upon arrival, there were vast crowds clamouring to travel and after many attempts to purchase tickets, they discovered that there were none available, so they returned to the rest house.

 RD p353-5